baldeosinghm/rely/README.md

 # Rely
-[Rely](http://45.56.102.63/ "Rely's Homepage"): A web app you can rely on to forecast today's stock market.
+[Rely](http://45.56.102.63/ "Rely's Homepage"): For my senior projet, I created Rely - a web app you can rely on to forecast today's stock market.

 ## Introduction